ismardn/crypto-alerts-bot/README.md

-# Crypto Price Alert Discord Bot
+# Crypto Alerts Bot - discord.py & Kraken API

 A simple, self-hosted Discord bot for creating personal cryptocurrency price alerts.
 The bot monitors prices using the Kraken public API and sends a notification via a webhook when a target price is crossed.